magmax/python-inquirer/docs/usage.md

 ### validate

 Optional attribute that allows the program to check if the answer is valid or not.
-It requires a `boolean` value or a `function` with the sign:
+It requires a `boolean` value or a `function` with the signature:

 ```python
 def validate(answers, current): return boolean()